 sacrificed his weekend to show us around.

 It rained for most of the day, but we still got a good impression of the grandeur of

 the Kara Mon or Chinese Gate in Nijo Castle gives passage to the Ninomaru Palace

 the gardens of the Ninomaru Palace are meticulously maintained

-we visit the must-see Kinkaku Ji, also called the Golden Pavilion
+of course we visit the must-see Kinkaku Ji, also known as the Golden Pavilion

-after a long day of sightseeing, it's time for a real Japanese dinner
+we conclude a long day of sightseeing with a real traditional Japanese dinner

-even with rain you can take nice pictures
+even when it is raining you can take nice pictures here